cysouw/diathesis/text/c05_preverbs.md

 ### [ N | N ] Preverb adjectives without diathesis {#sec:preverb-adjectives-without-diathesis}

 Adjectives are in many ways similar to intransitive verbs, basically being one-placed predicates.
-There are also various adjectives that remain intransitive when combined with a preverb, like *kühl* 'cool' and *abkühlen* 'to cool down [@Next a,b].
-Similar to the intransitive verbs from the previous section, both adjectival predicates can be used as attributive adjective [@Next c,d].
+There are also various adjectives that remain intransitive when combined with a preverb, like *kühl* 'cool' and *abkühlen* 'to cool down [@next a,b].
+Similar to the intransitive verbs from the previous section, both adjectival predicates can be used as attributive adjective [@next c,d].

 :::ex
 a.
 Das Wasser ist kühl.